Ksubi1x/myBook/README.md

 # Crud App Practice

-#Simply application with the intention of being able to Create, Read, Update, and Delete 'posts' in this
+Simple application with the intention of being able to Create, Read, Update, and Delete 'posts' in this application.
-application.

 (Still in the works)